Reşid Mehmed Pasha

-Reşid Mehmed Pasha, also known as Kütahı (Μεχμέτ Ρεσίτ πασάς Κιουταχής, 1780–1836), was an Ottoman statesman and general who reached the post of Grand Vizier in the first half of the 19th century, playing an important role in the Greek War of Independence.
+Reşid Mehmed Pasha, also known as Kütahı (1780–1836), was an Ottoman commander and statesman who served as Grand Vizier for four years and twenty-one days—from January 28, 1829, to February 18, 1833—during the reign of Mahmud II.

 Early life

-Reşid Mehmed was born in Circassia.
+Reşid Mehmed was born in Circassia, and was of Georgian origin.
 As a child, he was captured as a slave by the Ottomans, and brought to the service of the then Kapudan Pasha Koca Hüsrev Mehmed Pasha.
 His intelligence and ability impressed his master and secured his rapid rise.
 He was stationed in Karađorđe's Serbia for a short time.
 At only 29 years, he was appointed governor of Kütahya, from where he acquired his sobriquet.

 In 1820, he was sent by Sultan Mahmud II, along with many other pashas, to quell the rebellion of Ali Pasha of Yannina against the Porte.
 At the same time, the Greeks were preparing their own uprising, which broke out in March 1821.
 Thus, after the defeat and death of Ali Pasha in 1822, he was at hand to campaign against the Greek rebels.